microsoft/Dynamics-365-FastTrack-Implementation-Assets/ScheduleAPI/README.md

   * LIB_Project
   * LIB_Task

-( These modules need to be copied or linked under "This PC > Documents > PowerShell > Modules")
+( These modules need to be copied or linked under "This PC > Documents > WindowsPowerShell > Modules" )

 PowerShell was chosen because it is available on any Windows10 computer without the need of installing additional development tools.
-Just start "Windows PowerShell ISE" and open file "PO_CreateProject.ps1" and you can start modifying parameters and run/debug the program.
+Just start "Windows PowerShell ISE"
+First step is to setup Authentication as described in README.md in LIB_Odata Afterwrds open file "PO_CreateProject.ps1" and you can start modifying parameters

+Please verify

+Environment parameters
+ * tenant
+ * environment :

+Project parameters
+ * project name
+ * company name
+ * customer name
+ * calendar name
+ * project manager